root-project/root/core/doc/v600/index.md

 They might be re-implemented in a later version.

-### rootcling
+### rootcling, rootcint and genreflex

-rootcling is the successor to rootcint and genreflex.
-It is used to implement backward compatibility wrappers for both of them with the following *backward incompatibilities.*
+rootcling is the successor to rootcint and it preserves its old commandline arguments and provides more (see help).
+The executable rootcint still exists but it is just a redirection to rootcling.
+The following *backward incompatibilities* are present between rootcint in version 5 and rootcling in version 6:

 -   rootcling does not support multiline \#pragma without a line continuation as rootcint did (rootcint support \#pragma link with a